Media Companies May Stop Productions In Georgia Over New Abortion Law

 Large-scale productions have supported more than 92,000 local jobs according to the Motion Picture Association of America.
 Last year, Disney/Marvel Studios' Ant-Man and The Wasp brought in $63 million alone, the trade association said.
 Stranger Things, Hunger Games and other hits have been shot there.

-A spokesman for the MPAA referred NPR to Disney and said he was not authorized to speak on the decision.
-"We will continue to monitor developments," the spokesperson said in a statement.
+A spokesman for the MPAA referred NPR to Disney and said he was not authorized to speak regarding the decision.
+"We will continue to monitor developments," the spokesman said in a statement.

 In 2016, Disney took decisive action on another legislative push in Georgia, threatening to stop production there if the governor signed a "religious liberty" bill into law.
 The company called it a discriminatory step against the gay community.
 Other companies followed its example.